Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/final-assessment/readme.md

 ## Extra Credit

+Try any or all of these stretch challenges:

 - Add a search field at the top of the band list.
 Use it to filter the list of bands displayed by name.
+- Sort the names in the genre list.
+- Use the List detail pattern.
+The goal is to use a Stack View in the first tab.
+Tapping a list cell should display a screen showing detailed information about a band.